wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 This quick start guide walks you through the steps to create a service that gets the current COVID-19 status of a given country.
 It will:

 - Connect to the COVID-19 data API to get COVID-19 statistics.
-- Connect to the world bank data API to get population data.
+- Connect to the World Bank data API to get population data.
-- Send a response back with further processed COVID-19 data.
+- Send a response with further processed COVID-19 data.

 Once you develop and test the service, you can deploy it and observe its statistics to evaluate its performance.

 ## Step 1: Create the service resources

-To create the API resource via which the service is invoked, follow this procedure:
+To create the resource via which the service is invoked, follow this procedure:

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/).